 Martha Ackmann is a journalist and author who writes about women who have changed America.
-Her essays have appeared in The Atlantic Monthly, the Paris Review, The New York Times, and The Washington Post.
+Her essays have appeared in The Atlantic, the Paris Review, The New York Times, and The Washington Post.
 She also is a frequent commentator for New England Public Radio, and has been featured on CNN, National Public Radio, and the BBC.

 These Fevered Days

 These Fevered Days: Ten Pivotal Moments in the Making of Emily Dickinson takes the reader inside ten significant days that changed the poet’s life.
 Each day portrays Emily Dickinson at a different point in her extraordinary life—from a 14 year-old girl sitting down to her desk and declaring “all things are ready” to a mature woman with nearly 2,000 breathtaking poems behind her.
 Based on years of research, These Fevered Days offers a new way for thinking about Emily Dickinson and a dazzling new portrait of an American woman determined to “dwell in possibility.”
 An engaging, revealing, and accessible read, These Fevered Days is the most intimate biography yet of America’s preeminent poetic genius.